ak15199/rop/README.md

 a 16x16 grid of LEDs via OPC, to a FadeCandy board, and with just a few exceptions the code will mostly work with other grid sizes as well

+If you're not already familiar, go check out https://github.com/scanlime/fadecandy for more background on this project.

 The code has been run on OSX with Python 2.7 with just the standard modules.
 Hopefully it works on other platforms, but your mileage may vary.